Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 3. You are taking back your power.

 You decide where you are in each situation.
-Sometimes you are standing in your power by taking care of your body.
+Sometimes, you are standing in your power by caring for your body.

-You could be taking your power back in an important relationship; other times, you give away your power when you sabotage yourself when you say yes or want to say no.
+You could be taking your power back in a meaningful relationship; other times, you give away your power when you sabotage yourself when you say yes or want to say no.

 It is time to love yourself enough to reclaim your power and stand firm in your power.